Picovoice/eagle/README.md

 Replace `${ACCESS_KEY}` with the AccessKey obtained from Picovoice Console, and `${MODEL_PATH}` with the path to the model file available under [lib/common](./lib/common).

-Now the `eagle_profiler` can be used to create a new speaker profile:
+Use `eagle_profiler` to create a new speaker profile:

 ```c
 extern const int16_t *get_next_enroll_audio_frame(void);